 Data sharing and access to technology are crucial elements in arriving at new frontiers in ecology and new solutions to environmental problems.
-Many of NCEAS’ ecoinformatics projects and tools are focused on facilitating data sharing, and all of the tools developed at NCEAS are freely available.
-In addition, we maintain a public data repository, which houses thousands of freely accessible data sets, generated at NCEAS and elsewhere.
+The NCEAS Data Policy encourages scientists to document and publish their datasets and code for robust, reproducible science.
+Many of NCEAS’ Informatics projects and tools are focused on facilitating data sharing, and all of the tools developed at NCEAS are freely available.
+In addition, we maintain a public data repository, which houses thousands of freely accessible datasets, generated at NCEAS and elsewhere.
 The KNB (Knowledge Network for Biocomplexity) search engine will search our repository as well as others maintained by our collaborators.

 NCEAS Informatics program creates and advances technologies to enable robust and reproducible science